Attacking Domain Trusts - Child -> Parent Trusts - from Linux

 • Check for a Kerberos ticket with:

-Impacket also has the tool raiseChild.py, which will automate escalating from child to parent domain.
+Impacket also has the tool raiseChild.pyarrow-up-right, which will automate escalating from child to parent domain.
 We need to specify the target domain controller and credentials for an administrative user in the child domain; the script will do the rest.
 If we walk through the output, we see that it starts by listing out the child and parent domain's fully qualified domain names (FQDN).
 It then:

 • Obtains the SID for the Enterprise Admins group of the parent domain